MBmousavi/Galera/README.md

 ***
 Use `sysctl.conf` for kernel paramaters optimization.
 I put my `galera.cnf` as well.
 It has tuned arametes for over datacenter cluster.

-In my scenario I had 4 Master nodes and 1 Arbiter node.
-It eans this cluster can handle 2 nodes failure.
+In my scenario I had 4 Master nodes and 1 Arbiter node(Garb Deamon).
+It means this cluster can handle 2 nodes failure.

-Unfortinoltly
+GarbD is a single process that acts like a arbiter for our cluster.
+Maybe it can run as a service too but I didn't.

+`apt install galera-arbitrator-3`

+To start the GarbD process run this command.
+The PPID will be 1.

+`/usr/bin/garbd --cfg garb_prod.txt`